-There's an optimization solution of MoE training that is proposed to solve the problems of SSDs and the scheduling in the large model training.
-Firstly, the parameters of the MoE model are classified into two categories according to the properties of activation: one is the sparse parameters, which are selectively activated in the training, such as expert parameters in switching FFN layer; the other is the dense parameters, which are always activated during the training, such as parameters in the multi-head attention layer.
-Generally, the sparse parameters account for a large proportion in MoE model easily tends to break the limitation of GPU storage.
-Then, as shown in Figure~\ref{fig:training_overall}, we specifically redesign the architecture of the MoE training system, by combining various storage devices for abundant memory of sparse and dense parameters.
-At the same time, to alleviate the degradation of training performance caused by movement between different devices, we propose a creative strategy named 2D prefetch scheduling.
-In the following, we will introduce our training design in detail by three aspects as hierarchical storage, 2D prefetch scheduling and fusion communication.
+To enhance the efficiency of MoE training and address issues pertaining to Solid-State Drives (SSDs) and scheduling in the context of training large-scale models, a novel approach has been introduced \cite{tang2020survey}.
+In this method, MoE model parameters are divided into two categories according to their activation characteristics.
+Parameters in the first category are sparsely activated during training, such as those in the switching feed-forward network (FFN) layer, while the second category includes densely activated parameters, like those in the multi-head attention layer.
+Given that sparse parameters, which form a substantial part of the MoE model, may surpass GPU storage capacities, \TheName{} has restructured the MoE training system architecture, as shown in Figure~\ref{fig:training_overall}.
+This restructure utilizes a variety of storage mediums to meet the memory demands of both sparse and dense parameters.
+To counteract the performance issues arising from data transfer across different storage types, a new technique termed 2D prefetch scheduling has been implemented.
+The following sections will delve into a comprehensive discussion of our training framework, concentrating specifically on two principal components: \emph{Hierarchical Storage} and \emph{2D Prefetch Scheduling}.

-\subsection{Hierarchical Storage}
+\subsubsection{Hierarchical Storage}